 I have clinical depression, OCD, ADD and . . . what was I saying?
-Oh, yes, I score 109 on the Autistic Spectrum: I don’t like having my rigid routine disrupted (I need 24-hour notice to be spontaneous), I hate traveling and being in new situations plus, although I love people, being around them drains my emotional batteries (I’m an off-the-chart introvert on the Myers-Briggs assessment).
-And so this outgoing, outspoken, outrageous author/speaker is in reality an Oscar-worthy performance by this introverted, inadequate and insecure actor.
+Oh, yes, I’m on the Autistic Spectrum: I don’t like having my rigid routine disrupted (I need 24-hour notice to be spontaneous), I hate traveling and being in new situations plus, although I love people, being around them drains my emotional batteries (I’m an off-the-chart introvert on the Myers-Briggs assessment).
+And so this outgoing, outspoken, outrageous author/speaker is, in reality, an Oscar-worthy performance by an introverted, inadequate and insecure actor.

 So, I asked the people in the audience to turn to the person on their right and say, “I’m a mess.”
 Then, I asked them to turn to the person on their left and say, “You’re a mess.”
 After the keynote, a woman came up to me in tears, gave me a hug (more like the Heimlich maneuver) and sobbed, “I’m so glad someone besides me is a mess.”

 It is liberating to realize, “I’m a mess.
 You’re a mess.”
 In fact, that should come as no surprise.

 For all have sinned and fall short of the glory of God (Romans 3:23).

 All our righteous acts are like filthy rags (Isaiah 64:6).